Searching for new physics using high precision absorption spectroscopy; continuum placement uncertainties and the fine structure constant in strong gravity: Discussion and future work

 More recently, \cite{Hu2021} carried out a more detailed analysis using {\fev} transitions, using the same astronomical data.
 The best result found by \cite{Hu2021} is $\daa = (6.36 \pm 0.35_{stat} \pm 1.84_{sys}) \times 10^{-5}$, consistent with the earlier {\fev} result from \cite{Berengut2013}.

 New, independent {\niv} laboratory wavelength measurements have been made \citep{Ward2019}.
 Also, new sensitivity coefficient ($q$) calculations have been carried out and reported in this paper (Appendix \ref{sec:atomic}).
 These new data thus allow us to re-examine the apparent {\fev}/{\niv} inconsistency previously reported.
 Comparing the best available {\fev} measurement \citep{Hu2021} with the most positive result obtained in the present work (no $\sigma$-clipping, 0.75{\AA} knot spacing, see Table \ref{tab:resultsWD}), a significant (3.2$\sigma$) discrepancy remains (more significant if we take any of the other {\niv} measurements obtained in the present work).
+Note that Table \ref{tab:resultsWD} quotes two sets of four ``final'' $\daa$ measurements derived using the {\niv} lines.
+We opt to avoid selecting a ``preferred'' value since there are no obvious criteria for selecting one continuum model over another.
+Nevertheless, it can be seen that there is reasonable internal agreement within each set of four measurements, and there is some justification for preferring the $\sigma$-clipped results, given the high $\chi^2_{\nu}$ results obtained without $\sigma$-clipping.

 Our main results from this work therefore are: \begin{enumerate} \item Slight changes in the underlying continuum can impact on $\daa$ measurements, as illustrated in Table \ref{tab:resultsWD}; the additional uncertainty on $\daa$ associated with continuum placement variations is not negligible compared to the statistical (i.e. covariance matrix) uncertainty on $\daa$. \item Curiously, the $\daa$ measurements we have made, using entirely independent {\niv} laboratory wavelengths and new $q$ coefficients, are still of opposite sign to the {\fev} measurements reported in both \cite{Berengut2013} and \cite{Hu2021}.
 The explanation for this continuing significant discrepancy has yet to be found. \end{enumerate}